txt/sin21/docs/00hello.md

 I tried to fix that with tools to make AI more explicable.
 If we could reason better about AI, we could see where it goes wrong and how to fix it.

+I think I made things worse.
+Right now, me and my grad students can
+- Peek, quickly, at some other complex phenomena or model.
+Build an adequate approximation of that other thing.
+Say good-bye to group privacy (in you I can explain you, I can steal you).

+Worse yet,
+- Can asess the fariness of software, if we can access all your data.
+But once we move to the age of peeking (semi-supervised learning), you can lie to me.

+-
+in order to build an

 Yeah, right.